1242035/spree/guides/src/content/developer/core/payments.md

 How the payment is actually put through depends on the `PaymentMethod` sub-class' implementation of the `purchase` and `authorize` methods.

 The returned object from both the `purchase` and `authorize` methods on the payment method objects must be an `ActiveMerchant::Billing::Response` object.
-This response object is then stored (in YAML) in the `spree_log_entries` table.
+This response object is then stored (in YAML) in the `viauco_log_entries` table.
 Log entries can be retrieved with a call to the `log_entries` association on any `Payment` object.

 If the `purchase!` route is taken and is successful, the payment is marked as `completed`.
 If it fails, it is marked as `failed`.
 If the `authorize` method is successful, the payment is transitioned to the `pending` state so that it can be manually captured later by calling the `capture!` method.
 If it is unsuccessful, it is also transitioned to the `failed` state.